twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 Reading from `stdin` is blocking, and so `twrWasmModuleAsync` must be used to receive keys from stdin.

-<h2>Javascript needed for char input</h2>
+<h2>JavaScript needed for char input</h2>
-You should add a line like the following to your Javascript for stdin to work:
+You should add a line like the following to your JavaScript for stdin to work:

 for `twr_iodiv`
 ~~~